How to Fish a Crankbait

-Monofilaments or braids float, fluorocarbon sink.
-Braided lines have less strain and are less attractive to crankbait fishermen because they have no stretch.
+Monofilaments or braids float, and fluorocarbon sink.
+Braided lines are less strained and less attractive to crankbait fishermen because they have no stretch.

 The lack of stretch pulls the hook from the fish’s mouth, just as a stiff fishing rod would.
 Monofilaments and fluorocarbon are the best choices for crank baiters.

 To learn the fish with a crankbait successfully is to understand the trick in choosing the correct color.
 It’s always good to select a model that looks like a natural baitfish, shad, crawfish, etc.

 Another thing worth considering is its size, but we will get back to this later—the basic principles of choosing a color or standard.

 First, choose a natural color with clear water fisheries.
 Next, choose the bright colors crankbaits in murky water or off-colored water.

 They are bright and sometimes unnatural colors and make them easier to see.
 Baitfish also seasonally change, so changing with them is crucial.